Robinpig/Note/docs/CS/Java/JDK/JVM/ClassLoader.md

 ## Introduction

+A class in the system is identified by the classloader used to load it as well as the fully qualified class name (which includes the package name).

 | ClassLoader            | Languages | Load path           | Parent(Composition)                   | JDK11                                                     |
 | ---------------------- | --------- | ------------------- | ------------------------ | --------------------------------------------------------- |
 | `BootstrapClassLoader` | C++       | <JAVA_HOME>/lib     |                          |                                                           |